 Drexel University, 2006, B.A., Magna Cum Laude

-U.S. Bankruptcy Courts for the Northern, Southern, and Western Districts of Texas
+US Bankruptcy Court for the Western District of Texas

 Clerkship to Judge Craig Gargotta of the US Bankruptcy Court (2012)

 Ones to Watch, Litigation – Bankruptcy, Philadelphia, The Best Lawyers in America (2022–2024)

 Member, Law Firm of the Year, Securities Regulation, US News/Best Lawyers – Best Law Firms (2019)

 Co-chair, Young Lawyers Subcommittee, ABA Litigation Mass Torts Committee

 Member.
 American Bar Association

 Member, Texas Young Lawyers Association